Kepai39/order-serviceMidterm/README.md

 2. Install the REST Client extension in VS Code to use .http files.
 3. Use the provided test-order-service.http file to test the service.

+Wanted to make sure the first commit is meaningful